pinna9001/game-of-life/README.md

 # Usage

-The simulation can be stopped by pressing the Button 'P' on the Keyboard.
-Then a cell can be clicked to toggle its state.
+The simulation can be started/stopped by pressing the Button 'P' on the Keyboard.
+The state of a cell can be toggled by clicking on it.

 # Disclaimer